-10.0 - 8.5 8.4 - 7.5 7.4 - 6.0 5.9 - 5.0 4.9 - 0 Style Expression of Ideas Conveys all ideas with originality and clarity.
-Shows sophisticated development of paragraph and sentence structure, with effective transitions within and between paragraphs.
-Uses rich, accurate and effective word choice.
+10.0 - 8.5 8.4 - 7.5 7.4 - 6.0 5.9-5.0 4.9 - 0 Style Expression of Ideas Conveys all ideas with originality and clarity.
+Shows sophisticated development of paragraph and sentence structure, with effective transitions within and between paragraphs Uses rich, accurate and effective word choice.
 Conveys most ideas with originality and clarity.
 Shows well developed paragraph and sentence structure with effective transitions within and between paragraphs.
 Uses accurate and effective word choice.
 Conveys ideas clearly but with little originality.
 Paragraph development and sentence structure are usually correct but simplistic in style.
-At times uses vague, ineffective word choice.
+At time uses vague ineffective word choice.
 Style reflects lack of risk taking.
 Conveys some ideas clearly.
 Paragraph and sentence structure is awkward and often faulty.
-Uses vague, ineffective word choice throughout the essay.
-Ideas are not conveyed clearly.
+Uses vague, ineffective word choice throughout the essay Ideas are not conveyed clearly.
 Paragraphs lack focus and appropriate structure; sentence structures are faulty, lacking development.
-Poor or incorrect word choice.
-15.0 - 12.75 12.74 - 11.25 11.24 - 9.0 8.9 - 7.5 7.4 - 0 Mechanics, Grammar, Mainly error free.
-A few minor errors in one or two of the areas of spelling, punctuation, usage, grammar, or mechanics.
+Poor or incorrect word choice Mechanics, Grammar 15.0 - 12.75 • Mainly error free.
+12.74 - 11.25 A few minor errors in one or two of the areas of spelling, punctuation, usage, grammar, or mechanics.
 Some minor errors in spelling, punctuation, usage, grammar, or mechanics but readability remains clear.
-Some errors in spelling, punctuation, usage, grammar, and mechanics, beginning to interfere with the readability and meaning of the paper Frequent errors in spelling, punctuation, usage, grammar, and mechanics, interfering with the readability and meaning of the paper.
-5 4 3 2.5 2.4 - 0 Professional Format Uses APA citation correctly.
+8.9 - 7.5 Some errors in spelling, punctuation, usage, grammar, and mechanics, beginning to interfere with the readability and meaning of the paper 7.4 - 0 • Frequent errors in spelling, punctuation, usage, grammar, and mechanics, interfering with the readability and meaning of the paper.
+5 4 3 2.5 2.4-0 Professional Format Uses APA citation correctly.
 Meets and exceeds all requirements for an excellent academic response.
 Meets and exceeds all requirements of the assignment Generally uses APA citation correctly.
 Meets requirements for a well written academic response.
-Meets requirements of the assignment.
-APA citation mostly correct.
+Meets requirements of the assignments APA citation mostly correct.
 Meets most requirements for an academic response.
 Meets most of the requirements of the assignment.
 Use of APA citation contains many errors.
 Meets a few requirements for an academic response.
 Meets a few requirements of the question.
 Many errors in APA citation, demonstrating lack of citation knowledge.
 Does not meet any requirements for an academic response.
 Does not meet any requirements of the question.